sous-chefs/rsync/README.md

 #### `node['rsyncd']['globals']`  *(Hash)  default: {}*

 This is where you can store key-value pairs that coincide with rsyncd globals.
-As of this writing these are the rsyncd globals per the [Rsyncd docs][1]

 * __motd file:__ This parameter allows you to specify a "message of the day" to display to clients on each connect.
 This usually contains site information and any legal notices.
 The default is no motd file.
 * __pid file:__ This parameter tells the rsync daemon to write its process ID to that file.
 If the file already exists, the rsync daemon will abort rather than overwrite the file.